 Tieto Smart Utility takes advantage of real-time data, allowing both you and your customers to follow the status of your services in real time.

 The energy company Fortum has chosen Tieto’s Customer Information System called Tieto Smart Utility to support Fortum’s Swedish operations.
 The Tieto Software as a service (SaaS) solution optimises the company’s core business activities in billing, customer service and sales.
-The new system will serve approximately 1.5 million customers in total.

 “Some grid companies see themselves becoming nearly invisible and don’t consider it important to have customer data stored in their own systems”, Jan Rondeel, CIO, Skagerak Nett, says.
 “We at Skagerak have an opposite view.
 We have a responsibility towards our customers to show that we have a roadmap for continuously better service, control over our grid and all the work that is being done on the grid.”